 There are numerous websites that provide easy access to online search tools.
 See below for a list of sites that provide reverse search tools.
 To run a search, simply visit the site and locate the appropriate search form (it is usually front and center on the page).
 If you have the individual’s name and need to match to a phone number, enter the individual’s first name and last name.
 If you only have a partial name, enter whatever you have.

 If you know the city and state, enter that too.
 Leave the city/state fields blank if you want to search then entire country.
 The database will generate a list of results.
 Look through the names to see if you found a match, if not, conduct another search using different parameters.

-If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified.
+If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified (see below).
 This simple online tool will search through billions of public records in just a few seconds.